 - have probably never even had a second hand account of someone else’s experience with a French lover.

 In fact, it’s probably these same people who feel or believe the strongest in this stereotype because they have nothing proving otherwise.

 To be fair, it’s not just the French that are considered great lovers.
 Italians, Latinos and the Spanish are also thought to be expert love makers.
 I am not sure how or when I first heard these stereotypes.
 I just know that I know them like I know the sun will rise tomorrow.
 Just because I know them doesn’t mean I completely believe them.
 Although it is fun to believe they are true.

 My Research process

-Since i couldn’t exactly go out and collect real data to prove or disprove this stereotype, I decided the next best thing was to refer to the source of all knowledge.
+Since I couldn’t exactly go around sleeping with a bunch of French men to prove or disprove this stereotype, I decided the next best thing was to refer to the source of all knowledge.

 The Results Of The Poll: The worlds best lovers by country

 It was no surprise that the women surveyed put French men in the top 4 , just after Italians, Brazilians and Spaniards.
 Unfortunately the poll did not list why these well travelled women thought these lovers were good.
 The shocking part of the poll was which nationalities these ladies considered bad lovers and the reasons they gave.